jonrh/lambda-lovelace/recommender_system/README.md

-# λ Lovelace - API
+# λ Lovelace - Recommender System

+This folder will contain code relating to the recommender system of the project.